Electric vehicles take center stage at pared-back Paris show

 By 2025, a quarter of all cars sold worldwide will likely be battery-only or hybrids that combine internal combustion with electric motors, they forecast.

 Uptake has been slower in China, where the higher cost of producing electric cars leave them beyond the purchasing power of many consumers despite government incentives.
 Battery and hybrid cars were 13.8% of the market for all of 2021.
-In the U.S., regulatory pressure from government emissions requirements has waxed or waned depending whether a Republican or a Democrat is in the White House; the electric share was around 4.5% in 2021.
+In the U.S., regulatory pressure from government emissions requirements has waxed or waned depending on whether a Republican or a Democrat is in the White House.
+The electric share was around 4.5% in 2021.

-There’s still a long way to go before 2035, when European Union emissions regulations require a 100% reduction in tailpipe emissions of carbon dioxide from autos, which in effect mandates that all new cars are electric.
+There’s still a long way to go before 2035, when the European Union bans carbon-dioxide emissions from autos, effectively mandating all new cars be electric.
 It’s part of the EU’s push to meet its commitments under the 2015 Paris climate accords.
-Carbon dioxide is the primary greenhouse gas blamed by scientists for climate change.

 AUTO SHOWS IN DECLINE POST-PANDEMIC

-The Paris auto show — officially the Mondial de l’Automobile — is back for the first time since 2018, but has been noticeably scaled back since the last edition drew more than a million people.
+The Paris auto show — officially the Mondial de l’Automobile — is back for the first time since 2018 but has been scaled back since the last edition drew more than a million people.

-Paris formerly alternated every other year with what was then the Frankfurt show as Europe’s major auto exhibition.
-The 2020 Paris show was lost to the pandemic, and in 2021 the Frankfurt show shifted to Munich and moved some aspects out of doors or online while including bicycles.
-It drew 400,000 visitors, down from 560,000 in 2019.
+Paris formerly alternated every other year with what was the Frankfurt show as Europe’s major auto exhibition.
+The 2020 Paris show was lost to the pandemic, and in 2021 the Frankfurt show shifted to Munich and moved some aspects outdoors or online while including bicycles.

-The hangover from the pandemic and its disruption of travel, along with environmental concerns and changing ideas about how to market cars, have impacted auto shows.
-Companies often prefer to unveil new models on their own, often with an online component, without the expense of a large auto show stand or putting their product next to umpteen competitors.
-The annual Geneva show was cancelled in 2020 and has not returned at its Geneva base.
-It plans a show in Qatar in 2023.
+The hangover from the pandemic and its disruption of travel, along with environmental concerns and changing ideas about how to market cars, have affected auto shows.
+Companies often prefer to unveil new models on their own, frequently with an online component, without the expense of a large auto show stand or putting their product next to competitors.

 CHINESE AUTOS